LukasChyle/battleship/README.md

 ### WebSocket
 A communication protocol enabling bidirectional, real-time data exchange between a client and server over a single persistent TCP connection, reducing the need for repeated requests.

-### WebFlux
-A reactive alternative to Spring MVC, designed for asynchronous, non-blocking HTTP processing.
-Best suited for high-throughput applications but requires careful handling of blocking operations like database queries.

-### Netty (Server)
-A low-level, high-performance networking framework for building scalable, asynchronous applications.

-### Spring Boot Starter WebFlux
-A module for developing reactive, non-blocking web applications using Spring WebFlux.
-Supports built-in reactive servers like Netty or Undertow and is optimized for WebSocket handling.

-### Lombok
-A Java library that reduces boilerplate code by generating getter/setter methods, constructors, and more at compile time.
-Improves code readability but adds compile-time dependencies that can affect debugging.

 ### Material-UI (MUI)
 A React component library implementing Google’s Material Design, offering customizable and reusable UI components for modern and responsive web applications.